syncfusion-content/xamarin-docs/Xamarin/Backdrop-Page/Header-Configuration.md

 ## Icon text customization

-You can customize the icon text in the navigation header by setting the OpenText and CloseText properties in SfBackdropPage.
+You can customize the icon text in the navigation header by setting the ['OpenText']() and ['CloseText']() properties in ['SfBackdropPage'](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Backdrop.SfBackdropPage.html).

 {% tabs %}